jaiarobotics/jaiabot/src/doc/markdown/page100_open_layers.md

     geometry: new Point(coordinate)
 })
 ```
-3. Set the style on the new feature by calling the method setStyle and passing an OpenLayers Style object.
+3. Set the style on the new feature by calling the method setStyle and passing an OpenLayers Style object
 ```
 import { Fill, Icon, Style, Text} from 'ol/style';